Gloucester Docks

 Gloucester Docks is a historic area of the city of Gloucester.
 The docks are located at the northern junction of the River Severn with the Gloucester and Sharpness Canal.
-They are Britain's most inland port.
+Gloucester is Britain's most inland port.
+The site is just south of the location of the former Gloucester Castle and to the north-west of the ruins of Llanthony Secunda Priory founded in 1136 by Augustinian canons from the mother house in Wales.

-The docks include fifteen Victorian warehouses, that are now listed buildings.
+The docks include fourteen Victorian warehouses, that are now listed buildings.
 It also contains the Gloucester Waterways Museum (opened in 1988) and the Soldiers of Gloucestershire Museum (opened in 1990).
-The Robert Opie Collection of Advertising and Packaging (now the Museum of Brands in Notting Hill, London) was also here from 1984 until 2001.